sangtaeha/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 <!-- Anyone else to acknowledge? -->

+# History of changes since the original paper

+CUBIC has gone through a few changes since the initial release of its algorithm and implementation.
+Below we highlight the differences between its original paper and RFCs.

+## The current draft

+- The list of variables and constants used for CUBIC has been added.
+- K formula has changed to cubic_root((W_max - cwnd)/C) whereas in the
+RFC8312 it was cubic_root(W_max * (1-beta_cubic)/C).
+- When W_est <= W_max, TCP friendly window emulates Standard TCP's
+throughput using segments or bytes received instead of time t.
+When W_est > W_max, it sets alpha_aimd to 1.
+- The bugs reported in {{?SXEZ19}} are fixed.
+CUBIC sets W_cubic(t + RTT)
+as the target window size after the next RTT.
+However, this target may be too high, like even higher than 2 * cwnd (i.e., more aggressive than slow start) in the following cases: (1) RTT is extremely long; (2) after a long idle period; and (3) after a long application rate-limited period.
+To address this issue, CUBIC now has lower and upper bounds to ensure that the window increase rate is non-decreasing and is less than the increase rate of slow start.

+## RFC 8312

+- It changed the definition of beta_cubic constant and thus updated the pseudocode of CUBIC accordingly.
+For example, beta_cubic in the original paper was the window decrease constant while RFC8312 changed it to CUBIC multiplication decrease factor.
+With this change, the current congestion window size after a loss event is beta_cubic * W_max while it was (1-beta_cubic) * W_max in the original paper.
+- It used W_max while the original paper's pseudocode used W_last_max.
+- TCP friendly window is called W_est in RFC8312, whereas it was W_tcp in the original paper.
+- It included the discussion on safety features of CUBIC, such as CUBIC's fairness in small and high bandwidth-delay product (BDP) networks and the recommended CUBIC constant C.

+## Original paper

+- The original paper included the pseudocode of CUBIC implementation using Linux's pluggable congestion control framework, which excludes system-specific optimizations.
+The simplified pseudocode might be a good source to start with and understand CUBIC.
+- It also includes experimental results showing its performance and fairness.

 # Changes from RFC8312

 <!-- For future PRs, please include a bullet below that summarizes the change